Sankar Kumar Pal

-Sankar Kumar Pal (born 1950) is an Indian computer scientist and the president (and former director) of the Indian Statistical Institute (ISI), Kolkata.
-He is also a National Science Chair, Government of India.
-Pal is a computer scientist with an international reputation on pattern recognition, image processing, fuzzy neural network, rough fuzzy hybridization, soft computing, granular mining, and machine intelligence.
-He pioneered the development of fuzzy set theory, and neuro-fuzzy and rough-fuzzy computing for uncertainty modelling with demonstration in pattern recognition, image processing, machine learning, knowledge-based systems and data mining.
-This has brought him global fame and made India a distinguished leader in these disciplines in international scenario.
-He founded the Machine Intelligence Unit in 1993, and the Center for Soft Computing Research: A National Facility (the first of its kind in the country) in 2004, both at the ISI.
-In the process he has created many renowned scientists.
+Sankar Kumar Pal (born 1950) is an Indian computer scientist.
+He has served as Director as well as the President of the Indian Statistical Institute (ISI), Kolkata, and now serving as its Emeritus Professor.
+He is an ANRF Prime Minister Professor of the Government of India, currently hosted at IIIT Bhubaneswar.

+His research includes pattern recognition, image processing, fuzzy neural networks, rough fuzzy hybridization, soft computing, granular mining, and machine intelligence.
+His work focuses on fuzzy set theory, neuro-fuzzy systems, and rough-fuzzy computing for uncertainty modelling, with applications in pattern recognition, image processing, machine learning, knowledge-based systems, and data mining.
+He founded the Machine Intelligence Unit in 1993 and the Center for Soft Computing Research in 2004, both at ISI.

-He is a recipient of Shanti Swarup Bhatnagar Prize in 1990.
-He was awarded Padma Shri in Science and Engineering on 5 April 2013 by the President of India Pranab Mukherjee in recognition of his work in machine intelligence.
+He received the Shanti Swarup Bhatnagar Prize in 1990.
+In 2013, he was awarded the Padma Shri in Science and Engineering by the President of India for his contributions in machine intelligence.